johko/computer-vision-course/course/2 Neural Network Architectures/2.1 Convolutional Neural Networks/2.1.2 Common Pre-Trained Models/vgg.md

 1. Introduction

-The VGG architecture was developed in 2014 by Karen Simonyan and Andrew Zisserman from the Visual Geometry Group at Oxford University.
-The authors detailed key advancements in convolutional neural networks for the ImageNet Large Scale Visual Recognition Challenge (ILSVRC).
-VGG demonstrated significant improvements with increased depth and repeated small (3X3) convolutional filters.
-It was a research project to systematically evaluate prior art configurations and identify key structural designs.
+The VGG architecture was developed in 2014 by Karen Simonyan and Andrew Zisserman from the Visual Geometry Group -and hence named VGG- at Oxford University.
+The model demonstrated significant improvements over the past models at that time- to be specific 2014 Imagenet challange.